CityTechRobotics/CTR-Autopilot/README.md

 # CTR-Autopilot
-CTR-Autopilot is an autopilot (flight controller) project by City Tech Robotics (CTR)
+CTR-Autopilot is an autopilot (flight controller) project by City Tech Robotics Research Lab (CTR).